GC-MS analysis

 Suitable samples for GC-MS

-GC-MS is well suited for studying many different compounds from a wide variety of sample matrices.
+GC-MS is well suited for detecting various types of molecules in a wide variety of sample matrices.
 A requirement for GC-MS analysis is that the compounds in the sample are volatile or semi-volatile so that they can be separated from each other with a gas chromatograph and identified by a mass spectrometer.
 Many gaseous, liquid, and solid samples are suitable for GC-MS analysis without significant pretreatment.
 However, the analysis of complex samples or very small sample amounts may require more preparation.

 Sample preparation

 Gases and very easily volatile samples can be analyzed by collecting the substances of interest with the help of solid-phase microextraction (SPME).
 Then the compounds can be released into the gas chromatograph for analysis.
-To make the analysis of low-volatility compounds easier, they can be treated to be more volatile with the help of derivatization.
+Low-volatility compounds can be made more volatile through derivatization, where a chemical group, such as methyl or silyl, is attached to the target compound to lower its boiling point.

-In derivatization, a boiling-point-lowering chemical group such as methyl or silyl is attached to a low-volatility compound.
-For the examination of samples that contain significant amounts of non-volatile matter, the so-called headspace (HS) autosampler, which dispenses gas into the gas chromatograph from the top of the actual test sample, can be used.
-This makes it possible to analyze volatile compounds originating from non-volatile samples, such as soil or construction materials.
+To examine samples that contain significant amounts of non-volatile matter, a headspace (HS) autosampler can be used.
+The sampler dispenses gas into the gas chromatograph from the top of the actual test sample, making it possible to analyze volatile compounds originating from non-volatile samples, such as soil or construction materials.

-Another option is starting the analysis with pyrolysis, i.e. breaking the sample through exposure to heat.
+Additionally, the analysis can be started with pyrolysis, i.e. breaking the sample through exposure to heat.
 The resulting py-GC-MS analysis is well-suited for analyzing polymeric materials, lignin, and other complex sample types.
 A GC-MS setup may also be connected to a thermogravimetric analyzer to analyze the evolved gases that are formed when the sample is heated.

 Need an analysis?